tonytvo/blog-generator/content/blog/phan-tich-tai-chinh-kinh-doanh-sab/index.md

 - **how much Thaibev pay to acquire SAB?**
   - https://vir.com.vn/the-15-biggest-ma-deals-2009-2018-61598.html.
 On December 18, 2017, Vietnam Beverage (49 per cent of which is owned by ThaiBev) won an auction to acquire more than 343.66 million Sabeco shares, equivalent to 53.59 per cent of the company’s stake, at VND320,000 ($14.16) per share.
 This brought the deal value to nearly $5 billion
   - apparently, ThaiBev looking to spin off Beer unit finance for the SAB acquisition recently. https://www.inside.beer/news/detail/singaporethailand-thaibev-revives-plan-for-an-ipo/
+  - ThaiBev said in order to implement the deal, ThaiBev and BeerCo Ltd, a 100 percent ThaiBev owned subsidiary, got six loans, totaling $5 billion
 - **did Thaibev pay too much for the acquisition?**
   - current price is around VND 190,000 compared to the acquire shares (VND 320,000)
   - https://www.ft.com/content/f3436820-1288-11ea-a7e6-62bf4f9e548a, ThaiBev potentially looking to buyers for SAB (potentially bud APAC)